Business and Retail Management BSc (Hons) – 2020 entry

 Why choose this course

-At Surrey Business School, we’re renowned for our world-class research, dynamic learning environment and strong industry links.
+At Surrey Business School, we’re renowned for our excellent research, dynamic learning environment and strong links with industry.

-Our BSc Retail Management programme was one of the first of its kind when it was introduced in 1989, and it remains at the forefront of the sector.
+Our BSc Business and Retail Management course was one of the first of its kind when it was introduced in 1989, and it remains at the forefront of the sector.

 What you will study